 As a participating ONE Access school staff member, you understand the importance of literacy and educational success.
 And Charlotte Mecklenburg Library is here to help you provide the students at your school with easily accessible information and educational resources.

 Schools are welcome to visit or arrange collaborations with any Charlotte Mecklenburg Library location or the Library’s Outreach Department.
-However, the pairings in this list have been made to ensure that every CMS school has a Library liaison for communication, Summer Break promotional visits, sharing reading lists and homework assignments, and much more.
+However, the pairings in this list have been made to ensure that every ONE Access school has a Library liaison for communication, Summer Break promotional visits, sharing reading lists and homework assignments, and much more.

 Want to know more about ONE Access?
 Check out this page for login instructions for students and staff - and find out what all the fuss is about.

 Here are just a few resources you can use to expand learning in (and out of) your classroom with ONE Access.